Safe Harbour FAQsDownload PDF version

 - Hold regular meetings at suitable intervals to monitor progress;

-- Ensure continual compliance with all statutory obligations;
+- Ensure continual compliance with all statutory obligations and eligibility requirements;

 - Update objectives and deadlines as suitable; and